About Me and the Blog

 From there I kept traveling around Mexico to discover new hidden secrets that I could talk about in the blog and take more pictures, my other passion.

-This blogging journey, being able to help others follow their dreams, travel consciously and wisely, planning their trip, has become addictive and I would always come up with new ideas on how I could help more.
+This blogging journey, being able to help others follow their dreams, travel consciously and wisely, and plan their trips, has become addictive, and I always come up with new ideas on how I could help more.

-I was chatting with a dear friend, also a blogger but with many hats, a professional photographer, a certified guide in the Yucatan Peninsula, and most of all a beautiful person.
+I was chatting with a dear friend, who is also a blogger but with many hats, a professional photographer, a certified guide in the Yucatan Peninsula, and most of all, a beautiful person.

-We are connected by this passion for this region and sharing our knowledge through photos and stories and we decided to start a new project together.
-And Mexico Cenotes and Ruins was born.
+We are connected by our passion for this region and our sharing of knowledge through photos and stories.
+We decided to start a new project together, and Mexico Cenotes and Ruins was born.

-In this blog, we share our passion for prehispanic history and we talk about the Mayan world, and its heritage, the Mayan Archeological sites, and the refreshing cenotes.
+In this blog, we share our passion for prehispanic history and discuss the Mayan world and its heritage, the Mayan Archaeological sites, and the refreshing cenotes.

-We live in different places but we love to meet up every now and then and explore the Mayan Land together.
-Even if we have lived here for more than 10 years, there is always something new to discover.
+We live in different places, but we love to meet up every now and then and explore the Mayan Land together.
+Even if we have lived here for more than ten years, there is always something new to discover.

-Now, I am still based in Cancun but I travel a lot around Mexico, going back to familiar places and exploring new ones.
+Now, I am still based in Cancun but travel a lot around Mexico, returning to familiar places and exploring new ones.
 I feel so grateful that”I have found my way home”, and I manage to turn my nomadic lifestyle into my very own job.

 I hope this site will help you find your way around Cancun!